 - Leave the baked potato in the oven for about 20 minutes.

 - Take it out of the oven, let it cool, and enjoy.

 How do you reheat a baked potato in the microwave?

 “Baked potatoes are best fresh,” explains Sidoti.
 But if you have to reheat them, she says using your most-used kitchen appliance, the microwave, is still an excellent option.
 That said, knowing how to reheat a baked potato in the microwave does require a few extra seconds of prep work to get it right.
 Here, Sidoti describes the best process for this method in four simple steps.

 - Cover the baked potato with a damp paper towel.

 - Place the wrapped baked potato in a microwave-safe dish.

 - Microwave the baked potato on medium until it’s heated through (high if your microwave does not cook well on medium).
-The length of the reheat depends on the size of the potato, but typically, you will reheat in the microwave for two to three minutes.
+The length of the reheat depends on the size of the potato, but typically, you will reheat in the microwave for 2-3 minutes.

 In general, it’s a good idea to remove all of the toppings before you place the baked potato in the microwave — unless you have twice-baked potatoes with the fixings already mixed in.
 If that’s the case, here’s what you need to know about reheating a twice-baked potato:

 - You can reheat a twice-baked potato in the microwave or the oven.